 How to Get to Nora

-Flights: The closest airports is Örebro Airport (ORB), 47 kilometers away, which has mostly charter and domestic flights.
+- Flights: The closest airport is Örebro Airport (ORB), 47 kilometers away, which has mostly charter and domestic flights.
 In addition, there is Stockholm-Arlanda Airport, 221 kilometers away with international flights.

 The driving distance from 5 major Swedish cities, according to Google Maps: